Gurpartap/aescrypt/README.md

     NSString *message = [AESCrypt decrypt:encryptedData password:password];

-See the Objective-C class README http://github.com/Gurpartap/AESCrypt-ObjC for more details.
+See the Objective-C class README at http://github.com/Gurpartap/AESCrypt-ObjC for more details.

 ## License